You’ve been diligently building your list for the past year.

 The “you’re not the boss of me” feeling is easy to create if you’re too pushy and don’t give people a chance to make a choice.

-On a practical level – you create a clear interest list – where people want to know about that specific, focused topic and offering.
+On a practical level – you create a clear interest list – where people want to know about that specific, focused topic and offers.

 Now you can continue to make very focused offers to this list of people.